 The trusty DualShock 4 is always our first recommendation when we're asked about replacement PS4 controllers.

 The DualShock 4 is perfect for its purpose: sleek, small and wireless.
-Not to mention the built in speaker, varying light bar colors, touch pad and motion detection that enhance play.
+Not to mention the built-in speaker, varying lightbar colors, touchpad and motion sensors, which enhance play.

 This need not be a cop-out option either.
 You don't have to make do with the plain old black style shipped with the console.
 Jazz things up a bit with a red, blue, gold or green camo DualShock 4.

 You can attach a gaming headset or headphones to the controller easily too (unlike the Xbox One pad).
 However, battery life can be a pain.
 The controller holds charge for around four to eight hours.
 Frequent top-ups are required so you might want to buy a charging dock, particularly as they use microUSB charging.